How to Drive Traffic to Your Business Website

 Find Other Websites in Your Market and Promote Your Site Through Them

 If you are already pretty involved in your market, you will probably already know the other major players that are online.
-If not, you should get acquainted with these other sites as quickly as possible.
-Once you have a strong list, you should try to reach out to the other sites to see if they are willing to allow you to advertise or link from their website to yours.
+Once you have a strong list, you should reach out to these other sites to see if they are willing to allow you to advertise or link from their website to yours.
 In turn, you could offer to write articles for their website, or to allow them to place links in your website that would link to theirs.
 You may be able to double your web traffic by simply reaching out and getting other sites to link to yours.

 Join an Advertisement Exchange Group

-You can also build website traffic by co-promoting with other sites.
-An advertisement exchange group is a group of websites that all agree to promote each other's sites on their own sites in exchange for having their own site promoted on the other sites.
-You will trade banner ads with other websites and in return, you will have your own banner ad displayed in various places around the internet.
-When you join an advertisement exchange group, you can sometimes specify what kinds of sites you want your banner ad displayed on, and you may also be able to specify where banner ads will be displayed on your own site.
+You can also drive traffic to your website by co-promoting with other sites.
+An advertisement exchange group is a group of websites that all agree to promote each other's sites on their own sites.
+You will trade banner ads with other websites and in return, you will have your own banner ad displayed in various places around the Internet.
+Using the example above, you might want to look for companies with complementary products or services (or those offering products you don't carry).

 Search Engine Optimization